Table of Contents

 Bone Sarcoma

 Osteosarcoma, or bone sarcoma, affects dogs—especially larger breeds that take longer to grow mature, strong bones.
-It affects their bones and can make physical activity difficult, if not impossible.
-Cats can also get this type of cancer; it can degrade their back legs, and shoulders.
+It affects their bones, especially the limbs, and can make physical activity difficult, if not impossible.
+Cats can also get this type of cancer, though it is less common in cats than in dogs.
+Feline osteosarcoma can affect a variety of sites, ranging from the limbs to the vertebrae (backbone).

 Hemangiosarcoma